MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 ms.custom:
 ---

-# Zero Trust planning for landing zones
+# Incorporate Zero Trust practices in your landing zone

-[Zero Trust](/security/zero-trust/zero-trust-overview) is a security strategy that uses many products and services in order to adhere to the following security principles:
+[Zero Trust](/security/zero-trust/zero-trust-overview) is a security strategy in which you incorporate products and services in order to adhere to the following security principles:

-- **Verify explicitly** means that you always authenticate and authorize based on all available data points.
+- **Verify explicitly** means that you always authenticate and authorize access based on all available data points.

-- **Use least-privilege access** means that you limit user access to just-enough access, and use tools to provide just-in-time access with considerations to adaptive risk-based policies.
+- **Use least-privilege access** means that you limit users to just-enough access, and use tools to provide just-in-time access with considerations to adaptive risk-based policies.
 - **Assume breach** means that you minimize the blast radius and segment access, proactively look for threats, and continually improve defenses.

-If your organization adheres to the Zero Trust strategy, you should include Zero Trust-specific deployment objectives as part of your landing zone design areas.
-Your landing zone is the foundation of your workloads in Azure, so prepare your landing zone for Zero Trust adoption.
+If your organization adheres to the Zero Trust strategy, you should incorporate Zero Trust-specific deployment objectives for your landing zone design areas.
+Your landing zone is the foundation of your workloads in Azure, so it's important to prepare your landing zone for Zero Trust adoption.

-This article provides guidance for building Zero Trust into your landing zone and explains where adherence to Zero Trust principles requires solutions outside of your landing zone.
+This article provides guidance for integrating Zero Trust practices into your landing zone and explains where adherence to Zero Trust principles requires solutions outside of your landing zone.

 ## Zero Trust pillars and landing zone design areas

 When you implement Zero Trust practices in your Azure landing zone deployment, you should begin by considering the Zero Trust guidance for each landing zone design area.

-The [Azure landing zone design areas](../design-areas.md) present considerations for designing a landing zone and guide you through the critical decisions for each area, so you know what you need to create a successful landing zone.
+[Azure landing zone design areas](../design-areas.md) presents considerations for designing a landing zone and guides you through the critical decisions for each area, so you know what you need to create a successful landing zone.

-Zero Trust has pillars that are organized by concepts and deployment objectives.
+The Zero Trust model has pillars that are organized by concepts and deployment objectives.
 For more information, see [Deploying Zero Trust solutions](/security/zero-trust/deploy/overview).

 These pillars provide specific deployment objectives that help organizations align with Zero Trust principles.
 These objectives go beyond technical configurations.
 For example, in the networking pillar there's a deployment objective for network segmentation.
 The objective doesn't provide information on how to configure isolated networks in Azure but instead offers guidance for creating the architecture pattern.

-As a result, there are still design decisions that need to be met in order to implement the deployment objectives.
+So there are also other design decisions to make in order to implement the deployment objective.

-These pillars can be mapped to the design areas for Azure landing zones.
-If your organization has a goal to implement Zero Trust principles, you should include a review of each pillar below.
+The following diagram shows the landing zone design areas.

 :::image type="content" source="./media/zero-trust-architecture.svg" alt-text="Diagram that shows the architecture of an Azure landing zone." lightbox="./media/zero-trust-architecture.svg":::